jiajingchen/bst260final-project-house-price/index.md

 - Data Cleaning

+1. Missing Data and Different Data Types

+When using the data, be careful about the following variables:

+Ordinal feature: ExterCond, ExterQual, Fence, FireplaceQu, Functional, GarageFinish, GarageQual, HeatingQC, KitchenQual, OverallCond, OverallQual, BsmtCond, BsmtQual, BsmtExposure, BsmtFinType1, BsmtFinType2, GarageCond, PavedDrive

+Read as numerial but actually is categorical: MoSold, MSSubClass

+2. filling NAs and scale the data

 # Exploratory Analysis
 - Correlations

 Here we examined the correlations between variables and correlations with our outcome of interest: SalePrice.

 correlations between variables: